-The visit visa which I applied for is for Unmarried Couples which is a new visa category in response to the Love is Not Tourism campaign.
-This made it possible for binational couples with a German partner to reunite with them in their country despite the travel restrictions.
+The visit visa for unmarried couples that I applied for in November 2020 was a new visa category created in response to the Love is Not Tourism campaign.
+This allowed binational couples with a German partner to reunite in their home country despite travel restrictions.

 My Profile: First time Schengen Applicant, No Strong Ties, Newbie Freelancer, No BIR ITR (Income Tax Return) yet